shrey43/My-compettetive-programs/README.md

-if ppower is divisble by 2 then power(a*a,p/2,M) or else power(a*a,p/2,M)*a but point to be noted is that a*a can exceed the limit of digits then it should be moded whereever multiplied
+if ppower is divisble by 2 then power(a*a,p/2,M) or else power(a*a,p/2,M)*a but point to be noted is that a*a can exceed the limit of digits then it should be moded whereever multiplied.